March 20, 2022

 (And though he doesn't explicitly say it here ...)
 And together, be a rich and varied field of life with many different kinds of fruits.

-And perhaps for this lesson, the nutrient that might end someone's barrenness is a pastorally helpful reflection on why underserved bad things happen that will lead to repentance of old ways of thinking, feeling, responding to evil.
+And perhaps for this lesson, the nutrient that might end someone's barrenness is a pastorally helpful reflection on why undeserved bad things happen that will lead to repentance of old ways of thinking, feeling, and responding to evil.

 And perhaps it's just me ... but be prepared for some joker to say on the way out after church, "Pastor.
 Your sermon was a real load of manure today."
 And pray that they really mean it as Jesus has meant it.

-Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels (see link below), pages 279-281.
+Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels, pages 279-281; and the writings of Amy-Jill Levine, et. al. See link below.

 Luke 13:1-9 (NRSV)